protometheus/autocomplete/README.md

 # Autocomplete
-This package creates a Trie for word frequency based on the complete works of Shakespeare.
-Upon given input prefix, returns the top N words that begin with that prefix along with their frequencies.
+This package ingests the complete works of Shakespeare and provides word suggestions based on the word's frequency.
+Upon given input prefix, returns the top 25 words that begin with that prefix along with their frequencies.

 ## Run Locally
 Execute the program from command-line and follow the instructions.